-910.515 RELATIONAL PSYCHOLOGY A
+910.515 RELATIONAL PSYCHOLOGY A MODE 1

-Persons-in-relationship not only find their ultimate joy in relationships but also their deepest insecurities and brokenness.
-This course proposes a theoretical and theological framework that views brokenness in relationality as an important contributing factor to disorder.
+Persons-in-relationship not only find their ultimate joy in relationships but also their deepest insecurities and challenges.
+This course proposes a theoretical and theological framework that views challenges in relationality as an important contributing factor to disorder.
 Upon this theoretical ground, the course introduces a range of human experiences including sexuality, grief, and depression that are foundational to counsellor understanding of how people heal and grow.